Vindexus/DungeonWorld/classes/medium.md

 - **Charmer**
 Domain: persuasion and manipulation
-Boon: When you converse with an NPC you may spend 1 parity to have them to take a shine to you.
+Boon: When you converse with an NPC you may spend 1 parity to have them take a shine to you.

 - **Guardian**
 Domain: protection and defense